DarthJDG/NumGuess/README.md

 ## 4. License and copyright

-This program is available under GPL3, please see the LICENSE and COPYRIGHT files for details.
+These programs are available under GPL3, please see the LICENSE, COPYRIGHT and AUTHORS files for details.
 Not that anyone would want to use them commercially...